-LMI Logistics Managers Index in the United States increased to 59.60 points in January from 54.20 points in December of 2025.
+LMI Logistics Managers Index in the United States increased to 61.50 points in February from 59.60 points in January of 2026.
 LMI Logistics Managers Index in the United States averaged 61.72 points from 2016 until 2026, reaching an all time high of 76.20 points in March of 2022 and a record low of 45.40 points in July of 2023.
 This page provides - United States LMI Logistics Managers Index Current- actual values, historical data, forecast, chart, statistics, economic calendar and news.
-United States LMI Logistics Managers Index - data, historical chart, forecasts and calendar of releases - was last updated on February of 2026.
+United States LMI Logistics Managers Index - data, historical chart, forecasts and calendar of releases - was last updated on March of 2026.

 Calendar GMT Reference Actual Previous Consensus TEForecast